• Home

 7. What Are The Deadlines For Applying To Boards for Correction of Military Records and Board for Correction of Naval Records?

-Generally, the deadlines are three years from the “discovery” of the issues you want to change about your discharge (the idea here being that there is some form of injustice done to you via the nature of your military discharge and/or the narrative reasons for it) or three years from the date a discharge review board rejects your request.
+Generally, the deadlines are three years from the “discovery” of the issues you want to change about your discharge (the idea here is that there is some form of injustice done to you via the nature of your military discharge and/or the narrative reasons for it) or three years from the date a discharge review board rejects your request.

 8. Are There Exceptions To The Time Limits?